chapel-lang/chapel/doc/rst/language/spec.rst

 default value.
 Default values are described in :ref:`Default_Values_For_Types`.

-If the ``type-part`` is omitted, the type of the variable is inferred from the initialization expression using local type inference described in :ref:`Local_Type_Inference`.
-If the ``type-part`` refers to a generic type, the initialization expression is required and will be used to determine the type of the variable.
-In this event, the compiler will fail with an error if the initialization expression is not coercible to an instantiation of the generic type.
+If the ``type-part`` is omitted or refers to a generic type, an initialization expression as described above is required.
+Note that such initialization expressions can be in later statements if :ref:`Split_Initialization` us used.
+When the ``type-part`` is omitted or generic, the type of the variable is inferred from the initialization expression using local type inference described in :ref:`Local_Type_Inference`.
+If the ``type-part`` is present, the initialization expression must be coercible to the specified type or, if th ``type-part`` is generic, to its instantiation.

 Multiple variables can be defined in the same ``variable-declaration-list``.
 The semantics of declaring multiple